Big Ramsey Degrees of Countable Ordinals: Big Ramsey Degrees of omega d

 We next show that every \crule of $\binom{\om^d}{\numpoints}$ is counted by this process.
 Each can be mapped to some $\tau_1$ and $\tau_2$ that create it by the argument 2 paragraphs above which proves that the process creates unique \crulesnospace.
 Every \crule of $\binom{\om^d}{\numpoints}$ must have a leading equivalence class of $\commonconst_{\inumpoints_1,d-1} = \commonconst_{\inumpoints_2,d-1} = \cdots = \commonconst_{\inumpoints_m,d-1}$ to satisfy Definition~\ref{def:coloring-rule} (the equivalence class might only contain one variable); taking only the variables $\commonconst_{\inumpoints,\idegr}$ with indices appearing in that equivalence class (but not those variables in the equivalence class itself) forms $\tau_1$, a \crule for $\binom{\om^{d-1}}{m}$.
 The variables with $\inumpoints$ indices not in the equivalence class form $\tau_2$, a \crule for $\binom{\om^d}{\numpoints-m}$.
 The original \crule of $\binom{\om^d}{\numpoints}$ is counted by interleaving $\tau_1$ with $\tau_2$ and inserting the leading equivalence class of $\commonconst_{\inumpoints_1,d-1} = \commonconst_{\inumpoints_2,d-1} = \cdots = \commonconst_{\inumpoints_m,d-1}$.
 Therefore the final case of the result holds. \end{proof}

 For more information, see the OEIS~\cite{OEIS}, where $P(\numpoints,\om^2)$ is sequence A000311 and $P(2,\om^d)$ is A079309.
+Both of these sequences have combinatorial interpretations outside of Ramsey theory.
 Values for small $\numpoints,d$ are tabulated in the appendix; see Table~\ref{tab:om-d-a}.
 This table has been added to the OEIS, see sequence A364026.
 It is worth noting that the recurrence can be simplified using exponential generating functions of the form